The Importance of Using a Local Bank

 Step 1: Research local banks.

-Lucky for you, we’ve listed 10 of our favorite Arkansas banks in the next section below.
-Each bank has convenient branches all over the state (and terrific mobile banking tools).
-Be sure to compare annual and/or monthly service charges and minimum balance requirements.
+We’ve listed eight of our favorite Arkansas banks in the next section below.
+Each has convenient branches all over the state (and terrific mobile banking tools).
+Compare annual and/or monthly service charges and minimum balance requirements.
 What are the interest rates on their savings accounts?
 Do they offer free ATM use nationwide and overdraft protection?
 Online-only banks and credit unions are also available.

 Step 2: Gather required documentation and funds.